plamsal/ML-Algorithm-Benchmarks/README.md

+### 1.1 Hypothesis
+Start with a clear hypothesis: What are you trying to prove or discover about the algorithms (Neural Network, KNN, and SVM) across two different datasets?
+Outline your experimental steps to test this hypothesis.

 # Algorithm Comparison and Performance Analysis

 The goal of this project is to understand various machine learning algorithms and techniques by experimenting with them and comparing their performance empirically under a variety of circumstances.
 Instead of focusing solely on implementing each algorithm, I am primarily focused on exploring their behavior through experimentation and analysis.